wordswords/vWorkbench/README.md

 - Optional applications like Morgen calendar and Golang JIRA CLI.
 - Elixir development environment.
 - Aider with ChatGPT for AI assistance.
-- Fortune with Alan Moore quotes.
+- Fortune with Software Engineering Koan quotes.

 Note: Customization may be required for full functionality.
 Consider using a Docker container or VM for testing.